 “Flood” the ear with solution – you should squeeze in enough to fill the ear canal (some may even spill out).

-Massage the base of the ear for 5–10 seconds with your finger wrapped in gauze to allow the cleaning solution to work.
+Massage the base of the ear for 5–10 seconds with your finger wrapped in a cotton ball to allow the cleaning solution to work.
 Allow your cat to shake their head to get out any of the excess solution.

-Wrap dry gauze around your finger and gently wipe the excess liquid or debris out of the ear canal.
+Wrap a dry cotton ball around your finger and gently wipe the excess liquid or debris out of the ear canal.

 Repeat with your cat’s other ear.